Advocacy Briefs: Climate Change, Environment, Mental Health and Wellbeing - Impacts and Practical Solutions

 We urge our national partners to utilise these briefings as tools for national advocacy.
 Let's work together to ensure that mental health remains a central consideration in climate change mitigation and adaptation efforts.

-These briefings are now available in English, French, Spanish and Portuguese.
+These briefings are now available in English, French, Spanish, Portuguese, Azerbaijani and Chinese.
 Download them now!

 Secretariat